The Catholic School

 The Catholic School (La scuola cattolica) is a 2021 Italian drama film directed by Stefano Mordini.

 The film is an adaptation of the novel of the same name by Edoardo Albinati and is based on the 1975 Circeo massacre.
 It premiered out of competition at the 78th Venice Film Festival, and was released in Italy on 7 October 2021.

 Cast

+Reception

+The Catholic School has an approval rating of 14% on review aggregator website Rotten Tomatoes, based on 7 reviews.